 A lot of the clutter is mine, as when I moved out years ago I left a lot of stuff due to space issues, and then over the years, I have been hiding all the junk there.
-Because of this, it was only right that I helped to de-clutter and pack up for the impending move, which is where these tips came in…
+Because of this, it was only right that I helped to de-clutter and pack up for the impending move, including putting some in a self storage centre, which is where these tips came in…

 Have A Plan